Posts

 Image

 Rumors about the Day of the Lord caused alarm and confusion in the Thessalonian congregation – 2 Thessalonians 2:1-2.
-Paul addressed rumors and false claims about the “ Day of the Lord " in his second letter to the Thessalonians.
-Incorrect information concerning Christ’s return had disrupted the Assembly.
-The disinformation was attributed either to a “ spirit ,” word ( logos ), or a letter “ as if from ” the Apostle Paul and his coworkers.
+The Apostle Paul addresses false claims about “ the Day of the Lord ” in his second letter to the Thessalonians.
+Incorrect information concerning Christ’s return was disrupting the congregation.
+Paul attributes the disinformation either to a “ spirit ,” word (‘ logos ’), or a letter, “ as if from us ”; supposedly, from Paul and his coworkers.

 Final Act